Convalescent plasma: Historical use of convalescent plasma

 In 1890, Emil von Behring and Shibasaburo Kitasato used convalescent serum obtained from large mammals to treat infectious diseases and found that it was particularly effective at preventing and treating diphtheria.
-Convalescent serum and plasma differ in that the former has all the coagulation components intact, but both are comparable in regards of their antibody content.
+Convalescent serum and plasma differ in that the former has all the coagulation components intact, but both are comparable regarding their antibody content.
 Hence, the older literature is focused on serum while today most preparations use plasma.
-Following discovery by von Behring and Kitasato, antibody therapy garnered support worldwide as a treatment for infections.
+Following the discovery by von Behring and Kitasato, antibody therapy garnered support worldwide as a treatment for infections.
 Von Behring was awarded the first Nobel Prize in Physiology or Medicine in 1901 for his discoveries.

-Before the development of antimicrobial treatment in the 1930s, antibody therapy in the form of serum therapy was the primary means of treating many bacterial and viral infections.
+Before the development of antimicrobial treatment in the 1930s, antibody therapy in the form of serum therapy were the primary means of treating many bacterial and viral infections.
 This treatment appears to have reduced the mortality of meningococcal meningitis, pneumonia, and erysipelas.
 Additionally, antibody therapy seems to have been used successfully to prevent infection after exposure to measles, mumps, and chickenpox.